reduxjs/redux/docs/basics/Reducers.md

 > const todoApp = combineReducers(reducers)
 > ```
 >
-> Because `import *` is still new syntax, we don't use it anymore in the documentation to avoid [confusion](https://github.com/reduxjs/redux/issues/428#issuecomment-129223274), but you may encounter it in some community examples.
+> Because `import *` is still new syntax, we no longer use it in the documentation to avoid [confusion](https://github.com/reduxjs/redux/issues/428#issuecomment-129223274), but you may encounter it in some community examples.

 ## Source Code